Localist camp: Oath-taking controversy and disqualification

-On 12 October 2016 the inaugural meeting of the Legislative Council, two Youngspiration legislators Baggio Leung and Yau Wai-ching took the oaths of office as the opportunity to make their pro-independence statement.
+On 12 October 2016, at the inaugural meeting of the Legislative Council, two Youngspiration legislators, Baggio Leung and Yau Wai-ching, took the oaths of office as the opportunity to make their pro-independence statement.
 The two first claimed that "As a member of the Legislative Council, I shall pay earnest efforts in keeping guard over the interests of the Hong Kong nation," displayed a "Hong Kong is not China" banner, inserted their own words into the oaths and mispronounced "People's Republic of China" as "people's re-fucking of Chee-na".
-Their oaths were invalidated by the LegCo secretary-general Kenneth Chen and was subsequently challenged by the government in the court.
+Their oaths were invalidated by the Legislative Council secretary-general Kenneth Chen and were subsequently challenged by the government in the court.
 On 7 November 2016, the National People's Congress Standing Committee (NPCSC) interpreted the Article 104 of the Basic Law of Hong Kong to "clarify" the provision of the legislators to swear allegiance to Hong Kong as part of China when they take office.
 The spokesman of the Hong Kong and Macau Affairs Office stated that "[Beijing] will absolutely neither permit anyone advocating secession in Hong Kong nor allow any pro-independence activists to enter a government institution."
 As a consequence, the court disqualified the two legislators on 15 November.